-The Master of Letters programs tuition is \$412.50 per credit hour for 32 credits (\$13,200).
-The MLitt tuition is spread over a 24-month period.
-Students electing to enroll as a part-time MLitt student pay tuition over 24 months for the first half of the program tuition (\$6,600) and a new contract is prepared for the remaining program tuition at the current credit hour rate.
-The remaining tuition is paid over the next 24 months.
-Upon completion of the original contract students pay research extension tuition of \$110 per month until degree validation.
+Students enrolling as a part-time Master's student pay tuition over 24 months for the first 18 credit hours of the program (\$6,600) or \$275 per month.
+After the first half tuition contract is completed, a new contract is prepared for the remaining 24 credit hours of the program at the current credit hour rate.
+The remaining 18 credit hours is paid over the next 24 months.
+Part-time students are ineligible for additional tuition discounts.